Meeco/cryppo-js/README.md

 A string containing 3 parts concatenated with a `.`.

-1. Encryption Strategy Name: The stategy name as defined by EncryptionStrategy#strategy_name
+1. Encryption Strategy Name: The strategy name as defined by EncryptionStrategy#strategy_name
 2. Encoded Encrypted Data: Encrypted Data is encoded with Base64.urlsafe_encode64
 3. Encoded Encryption Artefacts: Encryption Artefacts are serialized into a hash by EncryptionStrategy#serialize_artefact, converted to YAML, then encoded with Base64.urlsafe_encode64